-A two-year, \$80 million passenger terminal and baggage claim expansion project at BNIA is scheduled to begin in 2018.
+A two-year, \$65 million passenger terminal and baggage claim expansion project at BNIA is scheduled to begin in the fall of 2017.
 The project will improve overall airport security, expand and modernize the baggage claim area, improve passenger flow to and from the international boarding areas, expand the terminal for additional concessions and amenities, and add new curb space at both ends of the BNIA terminal.
 Passenger Facility Charges are funding program design and are the planned source for project construction.